RosieGuoo/comp3005/README.txt

-index.js file is used to connect the database. bookstore.js and bookStore.html are use to generate the user interface.
+index.js file is used to connect the database. bookstore.js and bookStore.html are used to generate the user interface.
 SQL file includes all the .sql files.